 LIGHTNING IN LAGOS // National Stadium Lagos

 At a recent press conference, Fury suggested that the $50m Joshua allegedly snubbed when offered a fight by Wilder was enough to change the fortunes of a small country.
-This might have been far-fetched, and even by the standards of Nigeria’s wealth, circa. $2bn represents less than a percent of the outflow experience by Nigeria since the three boxers were born.
-And yet, if these Titans agreed to distribute to three causes – remediation (Delta), infrastructure (Middle Belt), and housing (Lagos) – it would send a deafening signal to Nigeria’s detractors.
+Far-fetched, maybe.
+However, if the Titans agreed to fight for and distribute revenues to three causes – remediation (Delta), infrastructure (Middle Belt), and housing (Lagos) – it would send a deafening signal to powerful detractors.

 For Nigerians, these days are troubling.
-The exhaustion of an army facing weaponised warpedness is well known.
-For at least one election cycle the country has been treading water and still clings to the paused breath observance of oil price – priced in a foreign currency and determined by factors beyond its influence.
-Meanwhile, there is a vibrant demographic unparalleled in the world.
-Bursting with innovation and facing communal demoralisation that has led those with means to emigrate, and those without trapped by a daily battle to survive.
+The utter exhaustion of its army that facing weaponised warpedness is well known.
+The country has been at best treading water for an election cycle, and still clings to the paused-breath-observance of oil prices determined by factors beyond its influence.

-In mobilising efforts around an idea, this September, Fury, Wilder, and, especially, Joshua have the opportunity to draw a line in the sand of Nigeria’s plight and international derision.
-Their combined presence has the potential to galvanize a country, and bottle the transformational power in a three-act rendition of a sport that traces its origin to Sumer.
+In mobilising efforts around an idea, this September, Fury, Wilder, and, especially, Joshua have the opportunity to draw a line in the sand of Nigeria’s derision.
+Their combined presence can galvanise a country with unparalleled demographic, and bottle the transformational power in a three-act rendition of a sport that traces its origin to Sumer.

-Rainstorm in Rivers; Thunder in J-Town; Lightning in Lagos – is more than belts.
-It is more than broadcasting contracts coordinated by the old guard of Warren, Finkle, and Hearns – it is the intrinsic destiny of the Titans.
-It is the helmet that’s been bobbing in their peripheral vision all their lives.
-They are warriors, sportsmen, fathers in their own right.
-Now the world’s eyes are upon them, and it is time for them to raise their sight.
+Rainstorm in Rivers; Thunder in J-Town; Lightning in Lagos is more than belts.
+It is more than broadcasting contracts coordinated by the old guard.
+It is the helmet that has been bobbing in their peripheral vision all their lives.
+They are sportsmen, warriors, fathers in their own right.
+Now the world’s eyes are on them, and it is time to raise vision.

-If Joshua and Wilder choose to repatriate their energies to the land of their ancestors, imagine what multitudes of Nigerians who live their best in London, New York, and Guangzhou might recognise a future back in Nigeria.
-It has become vogue to discuss the repatriation of sacred objects to Edo State, for instance.
-Even this weekend such a story was published in the Financial Times.
-In November, for the first time in the noble history of the Benin Royal Family, the Oba of Benin traveled from his palace to receive a foreign visitor in Abuja.
-Through the lens of time, this stained a low-water mark in Nigeria’s native dignity.
-It proved that Nigeria will not restore this dignity by prising objects displayed in cabinets for a century, but by showcasing what its culture is capable of, that way rebuilding pride in Nigeria’s citizenry.
+If Joshua and Wilder choose to repatriate their energies to their forefathers’ land , imagine what multitudes of Nigerians in London, New York, and Guangzhou might see that their best of life is in Nigeria.
+It has become vogue to discuss the repatriation of sacred objects, rightly so.
+But for the first time in the history of the Benin Royal Family, last month the Oba of Benin traveled from his palace to receive a foreign visitor in Abuja.
+Through the lens of time, this stained a low-water mark.
+It proved Nigeria will not restore its dignity by prising objects displayed in cabinets, but by showcasing what culture is capable of and rebuilding pride in its citizenry.

-The Oba, the King, the Star need only look to Muhammad Ali.
-He is looking down upon them – his successors – fondly.
-Perhaps he is subtly orchestrating this event?
+The Oba, the King, the Star need only look to Muhammad Ali who’s looking down upon them, his successors.
 Never has a bout surpassed the lore of the Rumble in the Jungle.
-Maybe the belt given to the next boxing legend has hung over Africa since that memorable night in Kinshasa.
-Waiting, in suspense, for forty-four years, for its echo to reach the shores of an auspicious moment, the cusp of a renewed age.
+The belt given to the next legend has hung over Africa since that night in Kinshasa.
+Waiting patiently for its echo to reach the shores of an auspicious moment on the cusp of a renewed age.